Aharon Azriel

-Rabbi Aharon Azriel, (אהרן עזריאל1818 – May 3, 1879) was a kabbalist and the head of the Beit El Kabbalist yeshiva in the Old City of Jerusalem between 1871–1879.
+Rabbi Aharon Azriel, (אהרן עזריאל, 1818 – May 3, 1879) was a kabbalist and the head of the Beit El Kabbalist yeshiva in the Old City of Jerusalem between 1871–1879.

 Biography

 He was born in Jerusalem to Rabbi Azriel (known as Konorti) and Luna, the daughter of Rabbi Aharon Halevi, author of the book "Mateh Aharon."
 His grandfather was Rabbi Yehuda Avraham, son of Rabbi Avigdor Ezriel, author of the books "Zimrat Haaretz" and "Kessef HaKipurim" and a close friend of the Kabbalist Shalom Sharabi known by the acronym RaSHaSH).
 He studied under Rabbi Nissim Shmuel Yehuda Aruach and Rabbi Yedidia Rafael Abulafia, and after the latter's death, he took his place as head of the Kabbalistic yeshiva Beit El.
 In addition, for twenty years he served as the Chief Rabbi of the Sephardic community in Jerusalem.
 Among his students was Rabbi Yaakov Meir, who later became the Sephardic Chief Rabbi of Salonica, and then later Palestine and later Israel (Rishon LeZion).

 Rabbi Aharon travelled several times as an emissary on behalf of the Jerusalem and Hebron communities and as an emissary of the Beit El Yeshiva in Jerusalem.
 Between the years 1849-1853 he traveled to Libya, Tunisia, and Algeria.
 In the introduction to his book "Mikveh Mayim" he mentions the names of the benefactors who contributed towards the publication of the book from the Tunisian cities of Nabeul, Sousse, Monastir, Moknine and Béja and also from Algiers.
 On page 26 there is a sermon that he delivered in Tunis for the anniversary of Rabbi Abraham HaCohen Yitzhaki in 1866.
 On page 42 there is another sermon that he delivered in Tunis in 1863 about the passing of Rabbi Yehoshua (Yeshuah) Tzafij and others.